9bany/data-ai/README.md

 # Data-AI

-**Data-AI** is a terminal-based intelligent agent platform that connects to multiple databases (PostgreSQL, MySQL, Redis, MongoDB, ClickHouse, BigQuery...) and transforms them into AI-powered agents capable of understanding, storing, and reasoning over your data.
+**Data-AI** is a terminal-based intelligent agent platform that connects to multiple databases (PostgreSQL, MySQL, ClickHouse, BigQuery...) and transforms them into AI-powered agents capable of understanding, storing, and reasoning over your data.

 ## Features